 K. Warnert, P.Konwitschny…C.Bieito…N. Dufflot, J.C.Auvray…C.Roubeau.

-With piano, Ravel, Duparc and Fauré, the Spanish repertoire of Granados, De Falla, Montsalvatge and Monpou and in Oratorio : the Requiems of Verdi, Fauré and the Stabat Maters of Rossini and Pergolesi…
+With piano, Ravel, Duparc and Fauré, the Spanish repertoire of Granados, De Falla, Montsalvatge and Mompou and in Oratorio : the Requiem of Verdi, Fauré and the Stabat Maters of Rossini and Pergolesi…